+\$20.00 Ocean Trip.
 Chicago to New York, through Virginia mountain and seashore resorts to Norfolk, Va., thence Old Dominion Line Steamers.
 Meals and berths free from Norfolk.
-Address N. W. P. Agent, Chesapeake & Ohio Railway, 234 Clark St., Chicago, Ill.
-A little knowledge is only dangerous when one is contented with it .- Ram's Ladies Can Wear Shoes One size smaller after using Allen's Foot-Ease.
+Address N. W. P. Agent, Chesapeake & Ohio Railway, 284 Clark St., Chicago, Ill.

+A little knowledge is only dangerous when one is contented with it.-Ram's

+Ladies Can Wear Shoes

+One size smaller after using Allen's Foot-Ease.
 A certain cure for swollen, sweating, hot, aching feet.
 At all Druggists, 25c.
 Accept no substitute.
 Trial package FREE.
-Address A. S. Olmsted, Le Roy, N. Y. He who gives up the smallest part of a secret has the rest no longer in his power.- Stops the Cough and works off the cold.
+Address A. S. Olmsted.
+Le Roy, N. Y.

+He who gives up the smallest part of a secret has the rest no longer in his power.-

+Stops the Cough and works off the cold.
 Laxative Bromo Quinine Tablets.
 Price 25 cents.

-Look out for the man that let's you do all the talking .- Atchison Globe.
-Piso's Cure for Consumption is an infallible medicine for coughs and colds.-N. W Samuel, Ocean Grove, N. J., Feb.
+Look out for the man that let's you do

+Piso's Cure for Consumption is an infallible medicine for coughs and colds.-N. W. Samuel, Ocean Grove, N. J., Feb.
 17, 1900.

 Character is the best commercial asset in the world.-Ram's Horn.

 THE LITTLE CYCLOPEDIA.

 An average-sized pineapple yields nearly two pints of juice.
-Eighty thousand people live within the danger radius of Mount Vesu- Elephants killed 36 persons in India last year out of 22,393 killed by wild beasts.
+Eighty thousand people live within the danger radius of Mount Vesu-

+Elephants killed 36 persons in Inlia last year out of 22,392 killed by wild beasts. 🔭 🤭

 There are 17,000 statutes in British statute law.
 Thirty volumes are yearly added to the Law Reports.

-There were last year 17,500 immigrants into Canada from the United States, as against 12,000 from Brit-During the year 1901 the Russian minister of domains and agriculture sold only 40 per cent. of the quantity of forest trees authorized by law.
+There were last year 17,500 immigrants into Canada from the United States, as against 12,000 from Brit-

+During the year 1901 the Russian minister of domains and agriculture sold only 40 per cent. of the quantity of forest trees authorized by law.

 In London the wind is southwest for an average of 112 days in the year.
-It blows from the north for 16 days only, and from the south for 18.
-The Canadian government has appropriated \$10,000 to build a barbed wire fence along the boundary between Montana and the Dominion from St. Mary's lake to the Sweet Grass hills.
+It blows from the north for 16 days only, and from the south

+The Canadian government has appropriated \$10,000 to build a barbed wire fence along the boundary be-, tween Montana and the Dominion from St. Mary's lake to the Sweet Grass hills.

 SAVED THE BABY.

 New Providence, Iowa, July 7th .-Little Helen Moon, the three-year-old daughter of Mr. and Mrs. E. V. Moon, of this place, had a narrow escape from death.
-Her mother noticed she seemed to be very clumsy and complained when she was rocked.
-Her limbs and face were bloated badly.